LispLang/lisplang.github.io/news/_posts/2016-05-12-hello-world.md

 for Common Lisp projects, but the landing page contains a brief description of the language, plus links to tutorials and the like.

-Cliki, the Common Lisp wiki, was written when the web was a very different place, and is starting to show its age.
+Cliki, the Common Lisp wiki, was written at a time when the web was a very different place, and is starting to show its age.

 And the [CLHS][clhs] is under Lispworks' copyright, so it can't be improved by the community.
 Because of that, an open-source alternative with generated from